LeeFred3042U/kitkat/README.md

 ---

 > [!CAUTION]
-> **Disclaimer:** Kitkat is a toy project for educational purposes.
+> **Disclaimer:** kitkat is a toy project for educational purposes.
 Do not use it as your primary version control system for production work.